inform-health-informatics/emap_documentation/SOP/updating_star.md

    1. Validate the run when finished.

-   1. If all is good, update the version number as detailed [here](repo-versioning.md) and push the branches used to develop.
+   1. If all is good, update the version number as detailed [here](repo-versioning.md) and push the branches used to main.

    1. Update the star redirect using script ...